CrisVillatoro/CrisVillatoro/README.md

 While I enjoy working with all types of data, I have a particular passion for data visualization, which I find to be a powerful tool for communicating insights and inspiring action. 📈🌍 When I'm not diving into data, I enjoy exploring nature 🍃 and running.

-Let's connect and discuss how data can help us tackle complex challenges and create positive change!
+ I am eager to apply my expertise in data science to contribute to innovative and sustainable solutions for today's challenges.
+Let's connect and discuss how data can help us to create a positive change!

 - 🔭 I’m currently working on a OMDENA project as a volunteer: Precision Millet Farming-Leveraging Geospatial Technology to Optimize Crop Selection and Yield
-- ⚗️ I’m currently learning SQL and more Python!
+- ⚗️ I’m currently learning SQL, Cloud Computing and of course more Python!

 <!--
 **CrisVillatoro/CrisVillatoro** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.